HumanSignal/label-studio/docs/source/guide/labeling.md

 ### Create regions without labels

-When you're annotating images, you can create regions without applying labels.
+When you are annotating images, you can create regions without applying labels.

 1. Create a region by double-clicking or clicking and dragging to create a bounding box, or click the points necessary to construct a polygon.
 2. Select the created region in the sidebar or on the image.